poltak/LockerDB/README.md

 The general idea is:

-> Items are stored in bags which are stored in lockers.
+> Items are stored in bags, which are stored in lockers.

+or viewing it the other way:

+> Lockers have many bags, which have many items.

 ### Lockers

 Lockers are essentially the overall storage unit of the database.
-They may contain many different bags, but a single bag cannot only be stored in a single lockers.
+They may contain many different bags, but a single bag can only be stored in a single locker.

-Note that lockers are aware of the bags that it contains, however the items in which that bag stores are abstracted away from the concern of the locker.
+Note that lockers are aware of all the bags that it contains, however the items in which that bag stores are abstracted away from the concern of the locker.

 You generally use only one bag at a time, while the rest are stored in a locker.